vicktor301211/home_work/README.md

 # home_work
- this repository is a hometask to 05.10
+ this repository is a hometask